-This manual is made by HHRI and has been written with the insight and knowledge of several contributors with extensive experience within the field of trauma and trauma treatment.
-Divided by all they have been working with survivors in 26 countries in war as well as post conflict and in times of peace.
+This manual is made by MHHRI and has been written with the insight and knowledge of several contributors with extensive experience within the field of trauma and trauma treatment.
+Collectively, they have worked with survivors in 26 countries, during wartime as well as in post-conflict periods and in times of peace

-Nora Sveaass is a clinical psychologist and Associate Professor at the Department of Psychology, University of Oslo, Nora Sveaass chairs Health and Human Rights Info and until 2013 was a member of the UN Committee against Torture.
-She has worked for many years with survivors of trauma and forced migration at Oslo Universitys Psychosocial Centre for Refugees, and is currently directing a research project on transitional justice.
+Nora Sveaass is a clinical psychologist and Associate Professor at the Department of Psychology, University of Oslo.
+Nora Sveaass chairs Mental Health and Human Rights Info and until 2013 was a member of the UN Committee against Torture.
+She has worked for many years with survivors of trauma and forced migration at Oslo University’s Psychosocial Centre for Refugees, and is currently directing a research project on transitional justice.